mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/The Hippo Pathway- Biology and Pathophysiology.md

 			- YAP inactivation blocks tissue overgrowth caused by Hippo inactivation
 		- YAP represents major functional output of the Hippo pathway
 			- Is inhibited by the Hippo kinase cascade
+- Phosphorylated YAP/TAZ binds 14-3-3 and is sequestered in the cytoplasm, thus inhibiting YAP/TAZ
+	- Additional phosphorylation by casein kinase 1 leds to beta-TrCP-mediated ubiquitination and proteasomal degradation
 -
 # YAP/TAZ Regulation by the Hippo Pathway and Beyond
 # Upstream Signals